tianjialiu/HMS-Smoke/README.md

 3. Retrieve HMS smoke text description links as .txt and output as yearly .csv tables in `HMS/Smoke_Text/` using `ancill/HMS_TextLinksYr.R`; combine the .csv files into a single file, `HMS/Smoke_Text/HMS_SmokeText.csv`, using `ancill/HMS_TextLinks.R`

 ### Gap-filling Unspecified Densities
 We used random forest classification to assign densities (light, medium, or heavy) to polygons with unspecified densities from 2005-2010.
 This procedure is described in [Liu et al. (2024, IJWF)](https://doi.org/10.31223/X51963).
-Note that the code has recently been updated to use `sf` instead of `rgdal`, and additional processing has been done to fix more bad geometries.
-The code workflow uses EE to generate some input data for the random forest model (`HMS_Stack.js`,`HMS_AOD.js`).
-The rest of the workflow is in R with `RFmodel_prepare.R` to output a CSV table of data for all HMS polygons from 2005-2022, `RFmodel_withAOD.R` and `RFmodel_withoutAOD.R` to run the random forest classification models, `RFmodel_export.R` to output another CSV table now with the gap-filled densities, and finally `HMS_gapfill_shp.R` to rewrite HMS files from 2005-2010 with the gap-filled densities and associated flags.
+Note that the code has been updated to use `sf` instead of `rgdal`, and additional processing has been done to fix more bad geometries; more years are added to the model.
+The code workflow uses GEE to generate some input data for the random forest model (`HMS_Stack.js`,`HMS_AOD.js`).
+The rest of the workflow is in R with `gapfill/RFmodel_prepare.R` to output a CSV table of data for all HMS polygons from 2005-2022, `gapfill/RFmodel_withAOD.R` and `gapfill/RFmodel_withoutAOD.R` to run the random forest classification models, `gapfill/RFmodel_export.R` to output another CSV table now with the gap-filled densities, and finally `gapfill/HMS_gapfill_shp.R` to write new HMS files from 2005-2010 with the gap-filled densities and associated flags.
+The gap-filling method is computationally intensive and takes around 1 week to complete in GEE and R, largely due to computing AOD for each polygon in GEE.

 ### Updates
+* March 2026: fixed additional HMS smoke polygons with crossed edges, added `ancill/HMS_Fire_fill.R` for backfilling dates with corrupt daily files, added download option for HMS annual bundles in R scripts
-* June 2025: fixed text replacement bug in dates for `HMS_TextLinksYr.R` that omitted links for August reports; updated descriptions for smoke text description and smoke extent panels on EE app; fixed label in historical smoke timeseries and typo in equation of the GOES green band in EE app
+* June 2025: fixed text replacement bug in dates for `HMS_TextLinksYr.R` that omitted links for August reports; updated descriptions for smoke text description and smoke extent panels on the GEE app; fixed label in historical smoke timeseries and typo in equation of the GOES green band in the GEE app
 * May 2025: updated `UI_HMS_Smoke.js` with GOES-19/East imagery and active fires
-* April 2025: updated `HMS_TextLinksYr.R` using the [NOAA OSPO archive](https://www.ospo.noaa.gov/products/land/smoke/); the FTP server used previously is no longer available
+* April 2025: updated `ancill/HMS_TextLinksYr.R` using the [NOAA OSPO archive](https://www.ospo.noaa.gov/products/land/smoke/); the FTP server used previously is no longer available
 * October 2024: fixed missing HMS fire points in 2007
 * August 2024: replaced FIRMS with the HMS fire product for the active fires layer on the app, update MODIS burned area layer from Collection 6 to 6.1
 * July 2024: added VIIRS active fires to app; there seems to be some issues with recent active fire images in the Earth Engine / FIRMS dataset